My story is really very simple.

 I started speaking to service clubs, school classes, to anyone who would listen to my story so that I could raise money for my first well at Angolo Primary School in Uganda.
 That’s how my little Grade One project became the Ryan’s Well Foundation.

 “Water is essential to all life.”

-I attended University of King’s College in Halifax on the east coast of Canada.
-I’ve just completed my studies in international development and political science, but remain involved with the Foundation as a Project Manager.
+I attended University of King’s College in Halifax on the east coast of Canada and graduated in 2014 with a Double Major in International Development and Political Science.
+I returned to the Foundation as a Project Manager and now I’m the Executive Director.
 I speak around the world on water issues and on the importance of making a difference no matter who you are or how old you are.

 My work would not happen without the support of my family and friends.
 My Ugandan pen pal, Jimmy Akana, who I met on my first trip to Uganda, is now a member of our family.
 Jimmy is an inspiration because he works hard and has a positive outlook.
 He always has a great big smile.

 My advice to anyone is that in order to make a positive change in the world, you need to find something you are passionate about and then you need to take steps to act.
 For me, the issue is water and sanitation.

 Water is essential to all life.
 I hope my story is a reminder that we can all make a difference – it applies to each and every one of us.